 I would guess secret agents or spies put ashore from submarines were both more common and had greater effect than a sub getting of a few rounds at a poorly seen land target, before it needs to flee.

-Posts made by Herr Kaleunt
+Latest posts made by Herr Kaleunt

 RE: Why Germany lost WWII